MaiFengYXD/MFeee-New/README.md

     ```
     lune run Build bundle
     ```
-5. Check the `Distribution` folder for the build output.
+5. Check the `Tests` folder for the build output.

 ---